-Acclaimed costume designer Jane Greenwood is this year’s Distinguished Career Award Recipient; she will present Saturday afternoon’s keynote and receive the award at Saturday evening’s Banquet Gala & Awards Ceremony at the 69th annual SETC Convention in Mobile, AL. Also serving as Distinguished Costume Designer, Greenwood will help adjudicate the 2018 Costume Design Competition and participate in Thursday evening’s Design Keynotes and the Design Awards Ceremony.
+Acclaimed costume designer Jane Greenwood was the 2018 Distinguished Career Award Recipient; she presented Saturday afternoon’s keynote and received the award at Saturday evening’s Banquet Gala & Awards Ceremony at the 69th annual SETC Convention in Mobile, AL. Also serving as Distinguished Costume Designer, Greenwood helped adjudicate the 2018 Costume Design Competition and participated in Thursday evening’s Design Keynotes and the Design Awards Ceremony.

 Meet Jane Greenwood